 Occupancy rates for apartments in Helsinki are high and nice rental properties are snapped up quickly.
 Speaking to friends and colleagues can be useful as many apartments are rented out through word of mouth before being advertised in newspapers or through estate agencies.

 For expats on a budget, accommodation in surrounding neighbourhoods and even nearby cities such as Vantaa and Espoo can be more suitable.
 Although these areas are not in the city centre, they have an interesting mix of young, international students, working professionals and entrepreneurs.
-Families with children will also factor in how far the accommodation is located from schools and how easy it is to get around.
+Families with children should also factor in how far the accommodation is located from schools and how easy it is to get around.

 Renting accommodation in Helsinki